Huzi-06/distributed-kv-store/README.md

   write.
 More replicas improve durability, but add coordination cost to every write.

-**A bug found along the way:** the first version of the benchmark tool only treated network-level exceptions as failures — it never checked the HTTP status code.
-That meant `503 Quorum not reached` responses were silently counted as fast, successful requests, which initially made the tool report *better* performance as more nodes were killed (a rejected write returns instantly, without doing any real work).
-Fixed by checking the response status code explicitly.

 ## Tech stack

 Java 17, built-in `HttpServer`/`HttpClient` (no external networking